pvarentsov/iola/README.md

 ## Description

-**iola** - a socket client with REST API.
+**iola** - a command-line socket client with REST API.
 It helps to work with socket servers using your favorite REST client.

 <p align="center">
   <img src="./demo/iola-demo.gif">